 Writing device (pen/marker)

 Every tube with blood in it needs a name.
-Either before or after drawing blood, the patient name needs to be written on the tube to avoid any tubes with no name and to have the correct tube for the right person.
+After drawing blood, the patient name needs to be written on the tube to avoid any tubes with no name and to have the correct tube for the right person.

 Sharps container